is-leeroy-jenkins/Mathy/README.md

 ---

 ## 🧪 Classifications
-- Supervised learning algorythms that assign data points to predefined categories or classes to learn patterns to predict the category of new, unseen data
+- Supervised learning algorythms that assign data points to predefined categories to learn patterns.
+- Training to predict category of new, unseen data

 | Class              | Description                                            |
 |--------------------|--------------------------------------------------------|